A Strategy game with A BINGO Premise!

 FOR 2 - 6 PLAYERS AGES 8 - 108

-The Concept: Players roll the unique patented Slap Dice and move through the maze-like gameboard going after the numbers they need for Bingo on their Bingo Cards.
+The Concept: Players roll the unique Slap Dice (Clap Dice now in the 2021 edition) and travel through the maze-like gameboard going after the numbers they need for Bingo on their Bingo Cards.

 Basic rules Synopsis

 The game has players travel a unique maze-like game board to get the numbers they need on their one bingo card to make Bingo.
 The game board is made up of a pathway of landing stones with the 75 numbers from Bingo as well as a few other special landing stones with unique abilities.
 With the role of the "Slap Dice" players go after numbers they need on their Bingo card.
 These cards are kept hidden from the other players (like a poker hand) and hope the numbers they go for do not help their opponents.
 The game also gives players a certain way to learn numbers another opponent needs.
 It allows for strategic alliances to be made... and broken.

 With a handful of simple rules and a few unique landing spots (besides the Bingo numbers), players compete to get their Bingo without inadvertantly helping give it to their opponent(s) first.
 Imagine finally going after the numbers you need for bingo, no more hoping for lady luck to draw it out of a bingo machine, it is just YOU using your OWN skill to get to YOUR Numbers.
 Everything needed to play comes with the game including 25 re-usable Punch out Bingo Cards.

 HintsALWAYS USE A NEW CHIP TO COUNT YOUR PACES ON EACH TURN.

 Using a chip to make each new move helps you keep track of where your turn began, sometimes as the game progresses players can lose track of where they started.